 Ordinary white or light grey origami paper, or kami, will do for this model.
 I have made this one out of a standard 15cm x 15cm (6in x 6in) sheet.
 The final model size is 5.5cm (2.25in) long.
 It takes about 15 minutes to fold.

-Diagrams for this model can be found Chris Alexander’s book Star Wars Origami: 36 Models from a Galaxy Far, Far Away.
-This book is out of print but there are copies available from resellers on both the Amazon UK and Amazon US sites.
+Diagrams for this Origami Millennium Falcon model can be found Chris Alexander’s book Star Wars Origami: 36 Models from a Galaxy Far, Far Away.
+This book is out of print but there are copies available from resellers on Amazon.
 I suspect the demand for these might go up in the next few weeks!

 You can also subscribe to the mailing list by entering your email in the box below:

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.